Can I use my credit card in Europe?

 Dynamic currency conversion: This is another service that some merchants offer right at the point of purchase.
 The service, which you can choose to accept or reject, offers to convert the price in euros to American dollars.
 It’s convenient because it can help you understand how much you’re spending.
 But it typically costs more than any standard exchange rate your credit card issuer might charge.

-Capital One doesn’t charge foreign transaction fees or pass on currency conversion fees.
+Capital One doesn’t charge foreign transaction fees.
 View important rates and disclosures.
-Other issuers might.

 Bringing a backup card can be helpful.
 You can keep it in a second wallet or your hotel room safe so that you always have access to funds even if your wallet is lost or stolen.